VMix: vMix Call

 With the release of version 19, vMix Call is available, marking the first time a software vision mixer has been released with built in video-conferencing.
 With vMix call, any third party with access to a web browser (on any platform including mobile) can connect remotely to the vMix software.
 This allows the operator to incorporate the call into a live production in the same way that they would with any other source.
 The number of simultaneous calls varies by version with 1 caller available on the HD level, 4 with 4K and 8 calls on the pro level. vMix call is not available with Basic or Basic HD versions.

 vMix Social

-vMix Social allows operators to incorporate social media content and comments from Twitter, Facebook, Twitch and YouTube Live and IRC Channels.
+vMix Social allows operators to incorporate social media content and comments from Facebook, Twitch and YouTube Live and IRC Channels.
 Content can be queued from any web browser and integrated with animated titles within vMix.

 vMix Replay

-Instant replay for up to 8 HD cameras allowing users to playback clips at speeds from 5-400%.
+Instant replay for up to 8 HD cameras allowing users to playback clips at speeds from 5–400%.
 Also supports 2 channels of 4K Replay and High Frame Rates (Up to 240fps).